compose/app-ws/README.md

 To test your abilities, we've created a **very** incomplete app which has the responsibility of exposing a UI to our users for browsing their PostgreSQL deployment.

 We use appropriately-sized services to expose our data to our various apps.
-To simulate this condition, we created a small service (hosted at: https://front-end-ws-api.herokuapp.com/) which provides basic account details and deployment information.
+To simulate this condition, we created a small service (hosted at:https://compose-dummy-api.herokuapp.com/) which provides basic account details and deployment information.
 All of this is fake and modeled to work with this app.

 ## Setup

 #### Required software

-- Ruby (ideally >= 2.1)
+- Ruby >= 2.1
 - Bundler
-- PostreSQL (`postgres` and `initdb` should be available in your `PATH`)
+- PostreSQL >= 9.4(`postgres` and `initdb` should be available in your `PATH`)

 #### Environment variables